J. R. Smith

-Earl Joseph "J. R." Smith III (born September 9, 1985) is an American former professional basketball player.
+Earl Joseph "J. R." Smith III (born September 9, 1985) is an American former professional basketball player in the National Basketball Association (NBA).
 Smith played high school basketball at New Jersey basketball powerhouse Saint Benedict's Preparatory School in Newark.
 He entered the NBA out of high school after being selected in the first round of the 2004 NBA draft with the 18th overall pick by the New Orleans Hornets.
-He has also played for the Denver Nuggets and New York Knicks, as well as for the Zhejiang Golden Bulls of the Chinese Basketball Association.
+He has also played for the Denver Nuggets, New York Knicks, and the Cleveland Cavaliers as well as for the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
 Smith won two NBA championships, with the Cleveland Cavaliers in 2016 and with the Los Angeles Lakers in 2020.

 In 2021, Smith enrolled at North Carolina A&T State University, where he joined their Aggies golf team.
-Also in 2021, Smith signed with Complexity Gaming.

 Early life

 Born in Freehold Borough, New Jersey, Smith grew up in the Clarksburg section of Millstone Township, New Jersey.
 He spent five years in high school.
 A freshman in 1999–2000, Smith went to Steinert High for the first semester and then McCorristin Catholic High for the next, both in New Jersey.
 Having not competed in sports for either school, he was permitted to transfer to Lakewood High and repeat his freshman year.
 He played two seasons of basketball for Lakewood before transferring to Saint Benedict's Preparatory School in 2002.
 Smith was highly rated in football and also played baseball.
 He focused strictly on basketball as a senior.
 He committed to play college basketball at North Carolina after a lengthy recruiting battle.
 However, after winning co-MVP with Dwight Howard at the 2004 McDonald's All-American Game, Smith decided to forgo college and declared for the 2004 NBA draft.